Kahler-Einstein metric near an isolated log canonical singularity: Abstract

 \section{Abstract}

 We construct K\"ahler-Einstein metrics with negative scalar curvature near an isolated log canonical (non-log terminal) singularity.
-Such metrics are complete near the singularity if the underlying space has complex dimension $2$ or if the singularity is smoothable.
-In complex dimension $2$, we show that any complete K\"ahler-Einstein metric of negative scalar curvature near an isolated log canonical (non-log terminal) singularity is smoothly asymptotically close to one of the model metrics constructed by Kobayashi and Nakamura arising from hyperbolic geometry.
+Such metrics are complete near the singularity if the underlying space has complex dimension $2$.
+We also establish a stability result for K\"ahler-Einstein metrics near certain types of isolated log canonical singularity.
+As application, for complex dimension $2$ log canonical singularity, we show that any complete K\"ahler-Einstein metric of negative scalar curvature near an isolated log canonical (non-log terminal) singularity is smoothly asymptotically close to model K\"ahler-Einstein metrics from hyperbolic geometry.